Mr-Tosyn/URL_Shortener/README.md

 The AltSchool Capstone Project is a comprehensive educational project with various innovative features.
 Scissor url shorten is an open source url shortener written in python.
 It is a simple and easy to use url shortener.
-It is a free and open source url shortener, making them more manageable and easier to share.
+It's a free and open source url shortener, making them more manageable and easier to share.

 **Features**
 **URL Shortening:** Users can input a long URL and obtain a shortened link that redirects to the original URL.